top of page

 Meet Michelle Arnett

-She holds a Master’s degree in Library and Information Science from Western University, and is a co-founder of Rose Garden Press through which she publishes handmade chapbooks featuring work by emerging and rooted Canadian writers.
+She holds a Master’s degree in Library and Information Science from Western University, and was co-founder of Rose Garden Press (2020-2025) through which she published handmade chapbooks featuring work by emerging and rooted Canadian writers.

 Some of her favourite things are hanging out with her sweet canine pal buster, london fog ice cream from Haven’s Creamery, and the smell of book pages.